Time to get more women playing, coaching and volunteering in bowls!

 "To be involved in a campaign to encourage more women to enjoy the sport of bowls is a fantastic opportunity for me to give something back to the sport I love.
 It is difficult to articulate in words the impact that bowls has had on my life as it has been so significant.
 Some of my happiest moments and memories in bowls have been with my family, especially playing with my mum and nan and it is one of the things that I love most about the sport, that you can play and enjoy it with those you care about most."

-Ellen will be working with the Bowls Development Alliance team in phase one of the project.
+Ellen has been working with the Bowls Development Alliance team in phase one and two of the project.
 The aim is to bring to life the many different things that bowls can offer women, from social to competitive, from friendship to fun and enlist the help of other women to tell their stories to inspire other women to get involved.
 We hope that through doing this, a woman will identify with something another woman says which ignites their interest to go along to their local club and get involved either on or off the green.

 Why not watch the WOMEN CAN video below?